Alexander Cameron Rutherford: First legislature and regional tensions

-While the regionally charged issues attracted much attention, they were far from the government's only initiatives during the legislature's first session.
+While the regionally charged issues attracted much attention, the government also successfully pursued other initiatives during the legislature's first session.
+It set up a court system, with Arthur Lewis Sifton as the province's first Chief Justice.
 In 1906, it passed a series of acts dealing with the organization and administration of the new provincial government and incorporated the cities of Lethbridge, Medicine Hat, and Wetaskiwin.
 It also established a speed limit of 20 mph for motorized vehicles and set up a regime for mine inspection.
-Perhaps most significantly, it set up a court system, with Arthur Lewis Sifton as the province's first Chief Justice.

 Though the founding of the University of Alberta was the centrepiece of Rutherford's educational policy, his activity as Minister of Education extended well beyond it.
 In the first year of Alberta's existence, 140 new schools were established, and a normal school was set up in Calgary to train teachers.
 Rutherford put great emphasis on the creation of English-language schools in the large portions of the province that were occupied primarily by Central and Eastern European immigrants.
 The immigrants themselves were often unable to speak English, and the provision of these schools for their children was a major factor in their rapid assimilation into Albertan society.
 They were also in lieu of separate religious schools for groups such as Mennonites.
 While the continued existence of Roman Catholic separate schools was mandated by the terms of Alberta's admission into Confederation, the government's policy was otherwise to encourage a unified and secular public school system.
-Rutherford also introduced free school texts in the province but was criticized for commissioning the texts from a Toronto publisher, which printed them in New York, rather than locally.
+Rutherford also introduced new school books made freely available to pupils in the province.
+To address the lack of distinct Western Canadian content, The Provinces of Alberta and Saskatchewan partnered with the Morang Educational Company of Toronto in 1908 to produce Alexandra Series of Readers, which had more western Canadian content than the older texts inherited from the NWT government.
+Some criticized Rutherford's government for the decision to work with a Toronto publisher, which printed the books in New York, rather than locally or in Canada at least.
+Rutherford defended the decision in a pamphlet, one of a series of handbills that established communications between the government and Alberta voters, saying that the books were high quality, the cost to the government was low, and the books were printed in Union shops.